openMetadataInitiative/openMINDS_documentation/docs/shared/getting_started/research_products.rst

 Research products
 #################

 openMINDS supports the representation of various research products (e.g., datasets from human, animal or simulation studies, computational models, software tools).
-All research products are versioned, have a common set of bibliographic properties, and (typically) link to a file repository pointing to the stored data.
+All research products are versioned, have a common set of bibliographic properties, and (typically) link to a file repository pointing to the stored data (cf. next chapter).

 Versioning of research products
 ###############################